-We invite you to join the New York Preservation Archive Project as we partner with the J.M.
+The New York Preservation Archive Project partnered with the J.M.
 Kaplan Fund to present four documentaries focusing on a range of contemporary events, historic buildings, and classic NYC neighborhoods.
-Each film relates to recent preservation efforts throughout greater New York City and provides a springboard for further discussion.
+Each film related to recent preservation efforts throughout greater New York City and provided a springboard for further discussion.
 Please see below for a description of each film.

 1) Modern Ruin: A World’s Fair Pavilion, 2015 (1 hour and 15 minutes): The New York State Pavilion, once the evocative symbol of the 1964/65 New York World’s Fair, now sits largely abandoned in Flushing, Queens without a clear future.
 This film tells the story of Philip Johnson’s Pavilion during the glory days of the fair, and chronicles its deterioration over the subsequent 50 years.
 The film details the unique structure’s post-fair use as a 1960s concert venue and 1970s roller rink, including the years of neglect and today’s growing preservation, advocacy, and reuse efforts.

 2) The Domino Effect, 2013 (51 minutes): This film reviews the origins and impacts of gentrification and redevelopment in Williamsburg and Greenpoint, Brooklyn under the Bloomberg administration.
 The film traces the rezoning of the Domino Sugar Factory on the East River waterfront and wades into the politics and economics of urban development on the frontiers of Brooklyn’s gentrification.
 With many projects nearing completion today at the site, this film will offer an interesting glimpse into the debates, compromises, and advocacy campaigns that got us to where we are today.